Finding the right skirt to flatter your body type can be tricky. In this article let’s discover the best skirt for your body type.

 If you’re an inverted triangle shape, then your shoulders will be wider than your hips.

-By choosing a flared skirt like this printed skirt from ASTR the Label you can create width on your lower half and give the illusion of being an hourglass!
+By choosing a flared skirt like this one from English Factory you can create width on your lower half and give the illusion of being an hourglass!

 Want more tips on the best skirt for your body type< I have also posted advice here on the perfect skirt length for women over 40.